jnathnjshua/COVID-19-CNN-Image-Detection-from-Lung-X-Rays/README.md

 "COVID_19_Detector.ipynb" is a python file that can be opened in Google Colab that takes in the data and uses a CNN to process the images.

 "xray_check.ipynb" is a python code we found on https://github.com/rani700/xray that shows the visual on how image segmentation can work on chest X-Ray.
 We included this to show visually what our CNN could be processing in differentiating between COVID lungs or not.

+Refer to Final Report.pdf for in depth description of project.